 Our guide, for example, said he recently saw a Komodo Dragon eat an entire monkey in a single bite.

 As a result of this behavior, the injured dragon is still able to catch small prey, which unwittingly walks in front of it.

 In addition to small animals, such as monkeys, common prey includes deer, wild boar, water buffalo, and horses.

 The larger prey, such as the buffalo, can require up to 20 dragons working together to take down.

-It’s this violent image of multiple dragons ferociously attacking an animal that have stuck with me from the little footage I’ve seen in nature documentaries.
+It's this violent image of multiple dragons ferociously attacking an animal that has stuck with me from the little footage I've seen in nature documentaries.

 Under the kitchen was another dragon.
 I was astounded to see the villagers sitting casually on the elevated staircase directly above it.

 The dragons are drawn to the kitchen by the smell of food, but the people and park have a policy against feeding them.

 We walked a short distance further, out of the village and into the forest, to a dragon's den.